Rational Neural Networks have Expressivity Advantages: Software and Data

 \section{Software and Data}

-All experiments were conducted on a single NVIDIA RTX 4070 laptop GPU.
-The software stack consisted of Python 3.13.3 and PyTorch 2.8.0.
-Our exact implementation, along with training scripts and configuration files used to reproduce the reported experiments, is publicly available at: \url{https://github.com/mtang398/Rational-Neural-Network}

-All datasets used in this work are publicly available.
-CIFAR-10, Tiny ImageNet, and the Minari MuJoCo medium datasets were accessed through their standard open-source distributions and evaluated using the Gymnasium v5 specification.
+{All experiments used a single NVIDIA RTX 4070 laptop GPU with Python 3.13.3 and PyTorch 2.8.0.
+Code is available at \url{https://github.com/mtang398/Rational-Neural-Network}.
+CIFAR-10, Tiny ImageNet, and the Minari MuJoCo medium datasets are publicly available through their standard open-source distributions.}